 If you’re looking to for an easy, make-ahead breakfast to make your mornings easier and more efficient, add these delicious oats to your weekly menu plan.

 This delicious overnight oats recipe is the perfect make-ahead breakfast.
-Made with oats, almond milk, and maple syrup, it’s a tasty, portable, and healthy breakfast you’ll enjoy.
+Made with oats, almond milk, and maple syrup, it’s a tasty, portable breakfast you’ll enjoy.

 - 3/4 cup almond milk

 - 1 tablespoon chia seeds